 Examples of Articles Protectable by Design Patent Application

-With certain products, only the design can be protected because the invention has been around for ages.
-Take for instance a pair of sunglasses.
-The function is not new and original, but a new innovative design for a pair of shades can be protected.
+With certain products, only the design is eligible for protection because the invention itself has been around for ages.
+For example, a utility patent application form for a pair of sunglasses would face rejection.
+The function is not new and original.
+However, a new innovative idea for a pair of shades can be protected as a design.

 Call Larson and Larson to Protect your Design Today!

 If the look of your product is connected to its value, a design patent application is right for you.
-The attorneys at Larson and Larson in Tampa can help you create the necessary research, drawings, and take you through the application process from start to finish.
+Let Larson and Larson help you protect your intellectual property.
+Our team of attorneys in Tampa assist clients in handling the necessary research, creating drawings, and walking clients through the application process from start to finish.
 Give us a call at 727-546-0660 or contact us today to discuss your product and get the process rolling.